kubryant/dotfiles/README.md

 # dotfiles
-Configurations for Arch and Mac
+donfigurations for mac

 ## installation
-Run install.sh to install settings for zsh and vim
+uun install.sh to install settings for zsh and vim